nenio-traduko/FizzBuzz/README.md

 # FizzBuzz
-FizzBuzz is my implementation of the Kreactive FizzBuzz technical challenge and was made as my submission for a technical interview.
+FizzBuzz is my implementation of the FizzBuzz technical challenge and was made as my submission for a technical interview.

 ## Architecture